 But rather than fuck him I asked him what he was into, what turned him on.
 Unbelievably, he told me that no one had ever asked him what turned him on before.
 The fuck?
+He was in his thirties.
 Talking about your turn-ons can be foreplay.
 And if you’re not ready to do everything, it can be a proxy for sex, obviously not as physically intense, but not useless either.

 “Real estate porn.”

 In a million years I never would’ve landed on a genre I didn’t know existed.
-But he explained his penchant for professional women, in a professional setting, giving in to temptation — not unlike how we’d met when I was giving a presentation for my work.
+But he explained his penchant for professional women, in a professional setting, giving in to temptation — not unlike how we’d met when I was giving a presentation for my work — and taking that risk.
 It made sense.
 I found it as endearing as it was surprising.
 I knew he would be at my big presentation in a few days.

 I don’t remember how many wineries we went to the night before.
 At least three.
-He was friends with some kid with long curly hair at the third or fourth winery.
-I remember feeling older and protective of this young kid who, when he wasn’t talking about that long curly hair, was trying so hard to come across as a next-generation sommelier.
+He was friends with some kid with long curly hair at the third or fourth winery, this young kid who, when he wasn’t talking about that long curly hair, was trying so hard to come across as a next-generation sommelier.
 I’m pretty sure I told him he was precious.
 He could’ve been my son and he was trying to act like an adult.
 I think that was after Italian food.